What are the causes? RSS

 - Women often work in sectors (for example in health, education, and public administration) where their work is lower valued and lower paid than those dominated by men.
-More than 40% of women work in health, education and public administration.
-This is twice as much as the share of men in the same sectors.
-When we look at the health and social work sector alone, 80% of those working in this sector are women.
+When we look at the health sector alone, 80% of those working in this sector are women.

 - Moreover, women are frequently employed as administrative assistants, shop assistants, or low skilled or unskilled workers - these occupations accounting for an important proportion of the female workforce.
 Many women work in low-paying occupations, for example, cleaning and care work.

 - Women are under-represented in managerial and senior positions.
-For example, women represent only around 16% of board members in the biggest publicly listed companies within the EU, around 3% of chairs of boards, and 32% of scientists and engineers across Europe.
+For example, women represent only around 17% of board members in the biggest publicly listed companies within the EU, around 4% of chairs of boards, and a third of scientists and engineers across Europe.

 Traditions and stereotypes